SolidOS/solidos/README.md

 This means that if you do a change in solid-panes and want to see the result on your local NSS, you need to make sure that mashlib compiles the changes as well.
 Similarly, if you do changes to solid-ui, and some pane relies on those changes, you need to make sure that the pane compiles those changes, that solid-panes compiles the changes from the pane, and finally that mashlib compiles the changes from solid-panes.
 This quickly becomes hard to track, so we've devised a couple of ways to mitigate this.

-### Debugging solid-panes using Solid Pane Tester
+###### Debugging solid-panes using Solid Pane Tester

-This repository is a powerful setup for developing the full stack, from rdflib, to solid-ui, to solid-panes, to mashlib, to node-solid-server.
+The [Solid Pane Tester](https://github.com/solid/solid-panes#development) is a powerful setup for developing the full stack, from rdflib, to solid-ui, to solid-panes, to mashlib, to node-solid-server.
 If you are just developing a pane then you will probably find the [Solid Pane Tester](https://github.com/solid/solid-panes#development) more useful.
 There, you will be able to see the effect of your changes in 5 seconds, whereas a full recompile takes more like 5 minutes.
 You can also just run the pane tester within this repository, at workspaces/solid-panes/dev/.

-### Debugging solid-ui
+###### Debugging solid-ui using Storybook

-### using storybook

 To debug a component from solid-ui in isolation, when you do not need the surrounding solid-pane, you can [run storybook in the solid-ui repository](https://github.com/solid/solid-ui#Development).

-#### using Solid Pane Tester
+###### Debugging solid-ui using Solid Pane Tester

 To debug solid-ui within a pane, you can combine the solid-ui to solid-panes link with the Pane Tester.
 For instance, when debugging code from solid-ui that affects the Sharing pane, you might run `npm start` to set the links between the workspaces, then run `npm run watch` in the solid-ui workspace and use the [Solid Pane Tester](https://github.com/solid/solid-panes#development) in the solid-panes workspace, with the Sharing pane in workspaces/solid-panes/dev/pane/, to see how your edits in solid-ui affect the Sharing pane.

-### Debugging rdflib using Solid Pane Tester
+###### Debugging rdflib using Solid Pane Tester

 Run: